What's the Difference Between QRs and Barcodes?

 This layered difference makes QR valuable for businesses needing both information storage and customer engagement in one code.

-QR formats are built for high-capacity storage and user interaction.
-They support multimedia links, email triggers, payments, and can even be dynamic, meaning the destination can be updated without reprinting.
+QR formats are built for high-capacity storage and user interaction as theysupport multimedia links, email triggers, payments, and can even be dynamic, meaning the destination can be updated without reprinting.

 Barcodes, by contrast, are static and limited to simpler data.
-For enterprises, this flexibility makes QR ideal for campaigns on product packaging, interactive business cards, or linking to video tutorials.
+If you have a business, this flexibility makes QR ideal for campaigns on product packaging, interactive business cards, or linking to video tutorials.

 Another advantage is error correction, which lets a code stay scannable even if part of it is damaged.
 These features combine to make QR codes a strategic asset for businesses seeking flexible and efficient coding.